-- 3/4 cup dry white wine, such as Pinot Grigio
+- 3/4 cup white wine dry, such as Pinot Grigio

 - 3 tablespoons unsalted butter

-- 2 handfuls fresh flat-leaf parsley, finely chopped
+- 2 handfuls flat leaf parsley fresh, finely chopped

-- 2 tablespoons lightly toasted and fried bread crumbs (optional)
+- 2 tablespoons bread crumbs lightly toasted and fried, optional

-Bring a large pot of salted water to a boil, add the pasta and cook for 8 to 10 minutes or until tender yet firm (as they say in Italian “al dente.”)
+2. Bring a large pot of salted water to a boil.
+Once the water is at a rolling boil, add the pasta and cook for 8 to 10 minutes until tender yet firm (as they say in Italian "al dente.")
 Drain the pasta well.